qawolf/qawolf/docs/docs/edit_test_code.md

 ## Change input values

-When recording `type` actions, whatever you originally typed will be captured in the test by default.
+When capturing `type` actions, whatever you originally typed will be included in the test by default.
 This value will the be passed as the second argument to [`browser.type`](api#browsertypeselector-value-options).
 In our example, we typed `"create smoke test!"` as our todo item in the first step of our test.
 The following code was then generated:

 ```js
 it('can type into "What needs to be done?" input', async () => {